Ok, friends, if you love easy dip recipes then have I got just the recipe for you.

 Garnish and Enjoy!

-Yes, you technically can!
-In fact, we actually eat the leftovers cold.
+Prefer to serve jackfruit dip cold?
+You sure can!
+We usually eat the leftovers cold.
 Just note that out of the fridge, the dip is thicker.
 I would recommend combining the ingredients in a food processor if you plan to serve it cold without baking.

 Did you make this recipe?
 Please leave a star rating and review in the form below.
 I appreciate your feedback, and it helps others, too!